Gajner, Kanpur

 Gajner is a town located 37 kilometres from the city of Kanpur in the Kanpur Dehat district of the state of Uttar Pradesh, India.
 Gajner is located 11 kilometres from the district headquarters of Kanpur Dehat.
 Gajner is a connecting link of Kanpur, Ghatampur, Musanagar and Pukhrayan.

 Geography

 Gajner is located in the doab of the rivers Ganga and Yamuna of Uttar Pradesh.
 Some parts here are rugged and are not suited to cultivation and agriculture.
 Gajner is located 129 m above sea level.
 The Yamuna river is located 17 kilometres south of the city.

-Districts located nearby include Akbarpur, Kanpur and Pukhrayan.
+Districts located nearby include Akbarpur, Kanpur and jalaun.

-Statue of Hindu Kshatriya Samrat Prithviraj Chauhan in Gajner.